MANN0503/MANN0503/README.md

 - 🌱 I’m currently learning AWS.
 - 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with internships and trainings.
-- 💬 Ask me about Data Analytics.
+- 💬 Ask me about Data Science.
 - 📫 You can reach out to me on my e-mail: manbir.kaur2020@vitbhopal.ac.in
-- 😄 Pronouns: ...
+- 😄 Pronouns: She/Her
-- ⚡ Fun fact: ...
+- ⚡ Hobbies: I love to dance and write poems.
+This is a way of calming my self from all the real life stress.
 -->